Blog

 Data Cleansing in the Data Warehouse: The Code-Free, Automated Approach to Maintaining Your Single Source of Truth

-Data Cleansing in the Data Warehouse
+Implementing Data Cleansing in the Data Warehouse

 When deciding upon a data cleansing approach for your data warehouse, ensure that your chosen method can:

-• Be used for sources other than the ones defined initially, so that the approach still applies when you need to add more sources in your data warehouse later
+• Be used for sources other than the ones defined initially, so that the approach still applies when you need to add more sources in your data warehouse later.

-• Work with schema-based data transformations that rely on metadata
+• Work with schema-based data transformations that rely on metadata and are essential for ensuring that records from multiple data sources undergo standardization consistently.

-• Identify linked records across sources for deduplication and enrichment purposes
+• Identify linked records across sources for deduplication and enrichment purposes.

 • Provide workflow orchestration features to support and create a strong foundation for data quality rules applied at scale to cleanse enterprise data.